CheDaniSV/terminal-snake/README.md

 	- NOWALLS - no collisions with the walls
 	- NOWALLS_INVINCIBLE - no collisions at all.
 You can't die

-### Building yourself
+### Build yourself
-Use make tool to build the game yourself.
+- Run one of the following commands to install dependencies:
-- To install make run one of the following commands:
+	- `pacman -S make base-devel`
-	- `pacman -S make`
+	- `sudo apt install make build-essential`
-	- `sudo apt install make`
+	- or use other package manager
-- To build:
+- Build:
 	- run `make` to build executable for your platform

-	- run `make clean` to delete build files
+### Run in Docker

-Running in Docker: `docker run --rm -it chedanisv/terminal-snake`
+- `docker run --rm -it chedanisv/terminal-snake`